eserinanarslan/datainjection/README.md

 * Open the project folder in the terminal
 * Enter command < pip install -r requirements.txt >
 * Run Main.py with Python or a Python Editor

+Please make sure the working directory is the project folder, not src!

 The program runs for approximately 3 minutes, please be patient
 The data will be written to a database